UdaraJay/Pile/README.md

 For a detailed guide on contributing, read the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## License
+The software code is licensed under the MIT License.
+The brand name, and other brand assets are proprietary and not included in the MIT license.

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+See the [LICENSE.md](LICENSE.md) file for details.

 ## Special thanks